SIGAN/GoGLES/README.md

 GoGLES
 ======

-Using OpenGL ES in Go for mobile platforms like RasperryPi
+Using OpenGL ES in Go for mobile platforms like RaspberryPi